Skip to main content

 Why conducting a content audit is important:

-• Forgetting your internal links and redirects can be harmful for SEO.
+• Forgetting your internal links and redirects can be harmful to SEO.

 • Unless all your content is evergreen, you may have content that’s expired and irrelevant.